truefit-ai/signal-ml/README.md

 ## *signal-ml*

-If it has a time dimension, we have an architecure for that.
+If it has a time dimension, we have an architecure.
 &nbsp;

 ### What is signal-ml:
 #### Optimized transformers for signal processing
 &nbsp;

 ## Load *sigmal-ml*